section-engineering-education/engineering-education/content/articles/save-and-load-stacked-ensembles-in-onnx/index.md

 ###  Conclusion
 In this tutorial, you learnt how to install ONNX and onnxruntime, determine ONNX input initialtypes, serializing and saving a stacked ensemble to ONNX format and finally loading it to production using an Onnx runtime Inference session.
 This model can now be served through a Web App framework like Streamlit and Dash, used in the backend (Django, Flask) or an API.

-In case of a hard nut to crack with ONNX you can raise an issue on [onnx's github](https://github.com/onnx/sklearn-onnx/issues)
+In case of a hard nut to crack with ONNX you can raise an issue on [onnx's github](https://github.com/onnx/sklearn-onnx/issues).

+A notebook with this code is available [here](https://github.com/iannjari/scrapbook/blob/main/Stacked_Ensemble.ipynb).

 Happy ML-ing!